Zigzag Railways - Switchback Railroads , Bo Justusson

 With one station at lower level, and one at the upper level.

-NEW December 2011: Station buildings and castle added to my model layout
+And situation in December 2011: Station buildings and castle added to my model layout

 Great